50 Metaphors for Strength, Courage, and Endurance

 Examples:

-1. “His resolve was as unbreakable as a thick steel cable, holding everything together.”
+1. “His resolve was a thick steel cable, holding everything together.”

-2. “Their friendship was like a thick steel cable, supporting each other through tough times.”
+2. “Their friendship was a thick steel cable, supporting each other through tough times.”

 31. A Steel Curtain